 Step 1: Identify which Securities interest you!

-A small research on which sector is currently trending will help you decide what to buy or sell.
-This is the first and the major step that you will take.
+A little research on which sector is currently trending will help you decide what to buy or sell.
+However, it is the first and the major step you will take.

 Not all the stocks will fit into the same strategy.
-Identifying the best strategy for the selected stocks is important.
+Therefore, identifying the best strategy for the selected stocks is essential.

 Step 3: Select a Trading Account

-You need a right trading account with the required support, functionality and cost.
+You need the right share trading account with the required support, functionality, and cost.

 Step 4: Know your Tools & Interfaces